-Smith's story told in new BBC documentary
+BBC documentary to chart Smith story

 "After he died I was waking up in the middle of the night, every night for weeks, thinking about him," says Ferguson.

-That image of one of the greatest and toughest managers in the game's history - many would say the greatest and toughest of them all - being woken by the memory of his lost mate is a deeply poignant moment in a film that's regularly moving, occasionally hilarious - the famous tunnel scene in which Smith plays with Chick Young as a cat does a mouse is worth a documentary of its own - and a touch surreal.
+That image of one of the greatest and toughest managers in the game's history - many would say the greatest and toughest of them all - being woken by the memory of his lost mate is a deeply poignant moment in a film that's regularly moving, occasionally hilarious.
+The famous tunnel scene in which Smith plays with Chick Young as a cat does a mouse is worth a documentary of its own - and a touch surreal.

-It's been just over two months since Walter Smith passed away, since he became the late Walter Smith, since his legions of admirers said their goodbyes.
+It's been just over two months since Smith passed away, since he became the late Walter Smith, since his legions of admirers said their goodbyes.
 No doubt many of his family and friends are still firmly rooted in the no-man's land of grieving - knowing that he's gone but still half expecting him to be on the end of the phone or to walk through the door.
 You can't have such a massive impact in life without leaving such a giant void in death.

 - Walter Smith dies aged 73